optimusium/capstone4/README.md

 2. conda version >= 4.6

-For the details of python libraries which are being used, please refer to the environment.yml.
+For the details of python libraries which are needed, please refer to the environment.yml.

+**How to create the environment:**

+conda env create -f environment.yml

 **Key techniques being used:**